 For example, in May 2014, the FASB issued a new accounting standard on the recognition of revenue generated from contracts with customers that was designed to create greater comparability for financial statement users across industries and jurisdictions.
 The core principle of this new standard is that an "entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services."
-We adopted this new standard, effective from January 1, 2018, and applied the full retrospective transition approach to all contracts, which means that the financial statements were retrospectively adjusted.
-Financial statements of 2018 will be reported under this new standard.
-We do not expect that the new standard will change the presentation of the majority of our revenues on a net basis.
-However, the timing of revenue recognition for certain revenue streams will change under this new standard.
-For example, revenue for accommodation reservation services, which is primarily recognized after end users having completed their stays under the current standard, will change to be recognized once the reservation made becomes non-cancellable.
+We adopted this new standard, effective from January 1, 2018, and applied the full retrospective transition approach to all contracts, which means that the financial statements for the year ended and as of December 31, 2018 were reported under this new standard and the financial statements for the years ended and as of December 31, 2017 were retrospectively adjusted.
+The new standard did not change the presentation of our revenues, which continues to be substantially reported on a net basis.
+However, the timing of revenue recognized after end-users completed their stays, is now recognized when the reservation becomes non-cancellable.
+Revenue for packaged-tour services, which used to be recognized when packaged tours were completed, is now recognized on the departure date of the tours.

-In January 2016, the FASB issued ASU No. 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities.
-This accounting standard retains the current accounting for classifying and measuring investments in debt securities and loans, but requires equity investments to be measured at a fair value with subsequent changes recognized in net income, except for those accounted for under the equity method or requiring consolidation.
-This guidance also changes the accounting for investments without a readily determinable fair value and those do not qualify for the practical expedient to estimate a fair value.
+On January 1, 2018, we adopted new financial instruments accounting standard ASU No. 2016-01, which requires equity investments to be measured at fair value with subsequent changes recognized in net income, except for those accounted for under the equity method or requiring consolidation.
+The new standard also changes the accounting for investments without a readily determinable fair value and that do not qualify for the practical expedient to estimate fair value.
 A policy election can be made for these investments whereby investment will be carried at cost and adjusted in subsequent periods for any impairment or changes in observable prices of identical or similar investments.
-This revised guidance is effective from the fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-We applied the new standard beginning on January 1, 2018 and recognize the changes in fair value for all equity investments measured at fair value through net income/(loss).
-For investments in equity securities that lack readily determinable fair values, we will elect to use the alternative measurement defined as cost, less impairments, adjusted by observable price changes.
-We anticipate that the adoption of ASU 2016-01 will increase the volatility of its other income/(expense), net, as a result of the remeasurement of its equity securities upon the occurrence of observable price changes and impairments.
+With the adoption of the new standard, we recognized the changes in fair values, we elected to use the measurement alternative defined as cost, less impairments, adjusted by observable price changes.
+The new standard also requires us to reclassify the accumulated unrealized gain or loss of the equity investments measure at fair value that were previously recognized in other comprehensive income to retained earnings on the date of the adoption.